mjbieren/Phylogenomics_klebsormidiophyceae/Scripts/13_Phylopypruner/README.md

 I run phylopypruner within a conda environment and a tmux session.

 ## Phylopypruner
-PhyloPyPruner is a Python package for phylogenetic tree-based orthology inference, using the species overlap method and is developed by Dr. Felix Thalén.
+PhyloPyPruner is a Python package for phylogenetic tree-based orthology inference, using the species overlap method and is developed by Dr. Felicia Sandberg.

-To install and use Phylopypruner please follow the link https://github.com/fethalen/phylopypruner
+To install and use Phylopypruner please follow the link [https://github.com/fethalen/phylopypruner](https://github.com/fethalen/phylopypruner)